adambnoel/hugo_aws_amplify/README.md

 ![Deploying](https://raw.githubusercontent.com/adambnoel/hugo_aws_amplify/main/content/tutorial/deploying.png)

 After a few minutes, your application should be deployed.
-To view it, navigate to the url
+To see your newly deployed hugo app, click the link located below main.

 ![Complete](https://raw.githubusercontent.com/adambnoel/hugo_aws_amplify/main/content/tutorial/complete.png)

+You should see your hugo site.